Cuffing season is upon us, and so is seasonal depression.

 - Prioritize connection and seek spaces of belonging.
 Ask yourself: With whom do I feel most safe?
 What contributes to my sense of connection within?
 What environments, people, activities, and communities make me feel I belong?
 Focus on scheduling time with people, planning activities, and seeking out communities that nurture connection and belonging during the colder months.
 When we seek out people, places, and spaces where connection and belonging exist, it’s easier to prioritize and remember (especially during times of loneliness) the environments that already nourish and support us.

 - Remind yourself that loneliness is a natural part of the human experience: We are designed to feel and process loss and loneliness.
 To experience the full spectrum of feeling, we need to create space for all we think without pressure to change or eliminate it immediately.
-As the months get colder and holiday seasons approach, it’s easy to see all the things you don’t have in your life vs the ones you do.
+As the months get colder and the holiday season approaches, it’s easy to see all the things you don’t have in your life vs the ones you do.
 Building a self-compassion-focused gratitude practice that helps you see loneliness as an average human experience can be a grounding practice.
 You don’t need to reframe your loneliness into gratitude or suppress it in favor of self-compassion.
 Instead, allow loneliness to exist alongside what you are grateful for and the practices that offer you compassionate room to feel what you feel.

 - Engage in group activities that distract and contribute: Volunteering, hobbies, group exercise, group therapy, etc., are all great examples of activities that temporarily distract you from the sensations and feelings associated with loneliness.
 Some activities, like community volunteering and group therapy, allow you to hold space for other people’s feelings, make a valuable contribution to the lives of others, and feel supported as you support others.
 Mindfulness around how long and often you are distracted away from loneliness is vital.
 Watching a comfort show or FaceTiming your best friend who lives an ocean away might relieve feelings at the moment, but you will likely not get rid of them altogether.
 Commit to returning to the feelings of loneliness when they re-emerge, and examine them with intentional care and compassion for yourself in the process.
 If it feels challenging to do this, contact a professional to help you sort through the complex emotions you might be experiencing.